Kanrin Maru: Reclamation of the Bonin Islands

 In January 1861, Kanrin Maru was dispatched to the Bonin Islands, also known as Ogasawara Islands in Japanese.
 A navigator aboard the diplomatic mission, Bankichi Matsuoka was sent to survey the islands.
-The shogunate of Japan first claimed the Pacific islands and its multi-ethnical settler community in the face of competing Western empires.
+The shogunate of Japan first claimed the Pacific islands and its multi-ethnic settler community in the face of competing Western empires.
 The islands had previously been claimed by Britain, and the United States had considered making them a navy base.
 As the flagship, Kanrin Maru was put to use in a display of military power reminiscent of the arrival of Commodore Matthew C. Perry's black ships in Japan just a few years earlier.

-Boshin war
+Boshin War

 By the end of 1867, the Bakufu was attacked by pro-imperial forces, initiating the Boshin War which led to the Meiji Restoration.
 Towards the end of the conflict, in September 1868, after several defeats by the Bakufu, Kanrin Maru was one of the eight modern ships taken by Enomoto Takeaki in his final attempt to wage a counter-attack against pro-imperial forces.

 The fleet encountered a typhoon on its way northward, and Kanrin Maru was forced to take refuge in Shimizu harbour, where she was captured by Imperial forces, who bombarded and boarded the ship notwithstanding a white flag of surrender, and killed her crew.

 Following Enomoto's surrender in Hakodate ending the war, Kanrin Maru was transferred from the Ministry of War to the Ministry of Civil Affairs and its Hokkaido Development Commission in 1869.
 In 1871, she was loaned to a private shipping company contracted to transport settlers from Sendai to Hokkaido under the command of American captains.